Last updated: 3 July 2026

 Previously, getting this comprehensive security stack meant upgrading your entire organisation to E5.
 For a 50-person business, that is the difference between $1,900 and $3,000 per month.
 The new bundle gives E3 customers a middle path: enterprise-grade security without paying for every E5 feature.

 For Perth businesses exploring AI adoption, this is a meaningful change.
 Your staff will have AI tools available whether you have a formal policy or not.
 That means you need governance in place.
 If you have not thought about this yet, a virtual CIO engagement can help you build an AI usage framework that protects your data while giving staff the tools to be more productive.
+And if you are weighing up the full Copilot licence against the alternatives, our ChatGPT vs Copilot vs Claude comparison covers the current pricing, including the $18 per user Copilot Business promotion running to December 2026.

-| Capability | Business Standard (from July) | Business Premium |
+| Capability | Business Standard | Business Premium |

 |---|---|---|